 While we expect the markets to remain volatile, we remain positive on the overall environment.
 Over the last 50 years, despite the doubling of the population, average global income per capita has tripled, life expectancy has risen by a third, and child mortality is down 70%.
 Literacy rates are up meaningfully, and average IQs are considerably higher even after adjusting for inflation and better nutrition.
 People are healthier, smarter, and more prosperous than they have ever been.
 All predictions of doom have repeatedly proved wrong.
 Despite disasters and reverses, quality of life, material wealth, and prosperity have continued to increase everywhere in the world, and we think that’s unlikely to change.

 Our goal remains to maximize long-term returns without taking significant risks of permanent loss of capital.
 We believe the best strategy for long-term capital appreciation is to collect a mix of unique companies that sell into different end markets and different geographies.
 We will continue to focus on identifying and investing in companies that we believe have sustainable competitive advantages and the ability to reinvest excess capital at high rates of return.

 Top Contributors/Detractors to Performance

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Global Advantage Fund (Institutional Shares) decreased 1.94% in the third quarter and slightly underperformed the MSCI ACWI Growth Index by 580 basis points, due to a combination of stock selection and relative sector weights.
+Baron Global Advantage Fund rose 11.08% in the third quarter and outperformed the MSCI ACWI Growth Index by 580 basis points, due to a combination of stock selection and relative sector weights.

 Back to Top